Ritocoin (RITO) Price Tops $0.0001 on Major Exchanges

-Ritocoin (CURRENCY:RITO) traded up 12.6% against the US dollar during the 24 hour period ending at 12:00 PM E.T. on September 26th.
-One Ritocoin coin can now be purchased for about $0.0001 or 0.00000001 BTC on popular exchanges.
-Ritocoin has a market cap of $119,168.10 and approximately $227.00 worth of Ritocoin was traded on exchanges in the last day.
-Over the last seven days, Ritocoin has traded up 35.5% against the US dollar.
+Ritocoin (CURRENCY:RITO) traded up 12.6% against the dollar during the twenty-four hour period ending at 12:00 PM ET on September 26th.
+During the last seven days, Ritocoin has traded up 35.5% against the dollar.
+One Ritocoin coin can currently be purchased for approximately $0.0001 or 0.00000001 BTC on popular exchanges.
+Ritocoin has a market capitalization of $119,168.10 and $227.00 worth of Ritocoin was traded on exchanges in the last 24 hours.

 - Binance Coin (BNB) traded up 4.1% against the dollar and now trades at $25.42 or 0.00237039 BTC.